janetub/viscan-script/VsicanScript_ProgramFunctions.md

 ---

-## Update the order status in the database as completed
+## 15. Update the Order Status in the Database as Completed

 ### Order Claiming Status Update
 This is used to mark an order as completed and ready for claiming by the student.